 I have on my file a template which I can freely edit depending on the client’s job request.
 So each of my clients receives a different scope, thus, a different rate.

-Let me show you how I write my own SOW.
+Let me show you how I compose my Statement of Work.

 At the beginning of the contract, I always state who I am dealing with.

-This [type of contract] is by and between me, [your name] of [your website] and the client, [client’s full name] of [client’s company].
+This [type of contract] is by and between me, [YOUR NAME] of [your company] and the client, [CLIENT'S FULL NAME] of [client’s company].